kermitt2/grobid-astro/README.md

 > mvn compile test

-**The models have to be trained before running the tests!**
+**The models have to be trained before running the tests!** - See bellow for training an astro model.

-## Training

-For training the quantity model:
-> cd PATH-TO-GROBID/grobid/grobid-astro

-> mvn generate-resources -Ptrain_astro

-## Training data

-...

-## Generation of training data

-...

 ## Start the service